T-rav/Aspose.BarCode-for-Cloud/SDKs/Aspose.BarCode-Cloud-SDK-for-Ruby/README.md

 ## Unit Tests
 Aspose Barcode SDK includes a suite of unit tests within the [test](https://github.com/asposebarcode/Aspose_BarCode_Cloud/blob/master/SDKs/Aspose.BarCode_Cloud_SDK_for_Ruby/test/barcode_tests.rb) subdirectory.
 These Unit Tests also serves as examples of how to use the Aspose Barcode SDK.

-## Contact
+##Contact Us
 Your feedback is very important to us.
-Please email us all your queries and feedback at marketplace@aspose.com.

-## License
-Aspose Barcode SDK is available under the MIT license.
-See the [LICENSE](https://github.com/asposebarcode/Aspose_BarCode_Cloud/blob/master/SDKs/Aspose.BarCode_Cloud_SDK_for_Ruby/LICENSE) file for more info.
+Please feel free to contact us using our [Support Forums](https://www.aspose.com/community/forums/).